HuyHoang172004/EdgeCard-OCR/README.md

 ## Reproducibility

-The repository includes training notebooks for all benchmarked models, common Stage 2 evaluation code, common Stage 3 ONNX Runtime benchmark code, end-to-end PC evaluation code, Raspberry Pi 4 inference/evaluation code, template configuration, PP-OCRv6 recognition configuration, OCR character dictionary, and aggregate result files.
+The repository includes training notebooks for all benchmarked models, common Stage 2 evaluation code, common Stage 3 ONNX Runtime benchmark code, end-to-end PC evaluation code, Raspberry Pi 4 inference/evaluation code, template configuration, OCR character dictionary, and aggregate result files.

-The following are distributed separately:
+The trained model weights used in the experiments are distributed separately through the Hugging Face Model Hub.

+Due to privacy and data-protection considerations, the following resources are not publicly released:

 - raw student-card images
-- detection / recognition annotations
+- detection and recognition annotations
 - end-to-end ground truth
-- model weights
 - per-sample prediction files containing potentially sensitive information

+For reproducibility purposes, qualified researchers may contact the authors regarding possible access to the restricted data, subject to applicable institutional and privacy requirements.

 ## Privacy

-Student cards may contain personally identifiable information such as names, student identifiers, and class information.
+The student-card dataset contains personally identifiable information, including student names, student identifiers, and class information.

-Do not publish raw card images or per-card ground-truth files unless the data have been appropriately authorized, anonymized, or released under an approved data-sharing procedure.
+Therefore, raw card images, annotations, end-to-end ground-truth files, and other records containing identifiable student information are not publicly distributed.
+Access to such data is subject to appropriate authorization, institutional requirements, and privacy-protection procedures.

 ## Paper

 This repository accompanies the EdgeCard research project:

-**EdgeCard: Real-Time Student Card Detection and Recognition on Low-Power Devices**
+**EdgeCard: Student Card Detection and Recognition on Low-Power Devices**

 Publication information will be added after acceptance/publication.